robertylewis/lean4-autograder-main/README.md

 This project provides a Lean 4 autograder that works with [Gradescope](https://gradescope-autograders.readthedocs.io/en/latest/).
 It checks that students have provided correct proof terms or have created the correct `Expr` up to definitional equality.
-This includes theorems, funcitons, propositions, and instances.
+This includes theorems, functions, propositions, and instances.

 The autograder does *not* use test cases.
 Additionally, it cannot grade inductive types or structures.